McNichols Campus Commencement Speech

 Antoine M. Garibaldi, Ph.D.

-Congratulations, Graduates.
-I wish you much success and may God’s blessings be with you and your families always.
+Congratulations and much success, Graduates, and may God’s blessings be with you and your families always.